AndrewBoryk/ABMediaView/README.md

 ```

 ABMediaView also comes with a few playback options for video.
 One option, 'allowLooping', toggles whether videos should replay after reaching the end.
 Another option, 'autoPlayAfterPresentation', toggles whether videos whould play automatically after presenting.
-By default, videos do not autoPlay after presentation.
+By default, ABMediaView is set to autmatically play videos after presentation.

 ```objective-c
 // Toggle looping functionality